aiven/aiven-docs/docs/products/postgresql/howto/enable-jit.md

 You might not want to use JIT for most simple queries since it would increase the cost.
 JIT can also be enabled for a single database:

-1. Connect to the database where you want to enable JIT, for example, with `psql` and the service URI available in [Aiven Console](https://console.aiven.io/) > your Aiven for PostgreSQL service > the **Overview** page.
+1. Connect to the database where to enable JIT, for example, with `psql` and the service URI available in [Aiven Console](https://console.aiven.io/) > your Aiven for PostgreSQL service > the **Overview** page.